buranapat/Dynamic-Web-Scraping/README.md

 - pandas

 # Steps to run
-1. Download `Chromedriver` locate at the same folder with this code
+1. Download `Chromedriver` locate at the same folder with this code.
-2. Input stocks name
+2. Input stocks name.
-3. Type `f` when finish
+3. Type `f` when finish.
-4. Type `E` if want to export to excel or Type `S` if want to show result
+4. Type `E` if want to export to excel or Type `S` if want to show result.

 # Workflow
 1. import `webdriver`, `BeautifulSoup` and `pandas`